edlenox-q/zap-core-help-wiki/HelpUiDialogsOptionsBreakpoints.md

 ### Break buttons mode ###

-This controls whether there is a single combined break button on the [Top Level Toolbar][] or seperate ones for Requests and Responses.
+This controls whether there is a single combined break button on the [Top Level Toolbar][] or separate ones for Requests and Responses.

 ## See also ##